jszwedko/continuous-delivery-pitt.github.io/slides.md

 # Developing locally example

 # Presenter Notes
-- Use vagrant to spin up machine similar to "production" (especially when on Windows)
 - Develop adding of description text field
 - Push to github
 - `git pull` on server
 - Broken because of data migration!
 - Are not updating JSON builders
-- Branch: add-description

 ---